IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 Want to make school zones safer for everyone?
 The more kids who walk, bike and bus to school, the fewer the number of cars on the road.
 In addition to the health benefits of walking and biking, fewer cars means less pollution.
 And kids who travel in groups are safer.
 It's a win-win.

 The city is looking for a PTA rep (or two) to help encourage and plan fun SRTS events.
 Please contact Treva King for more information. [trevaking@yahoo.com](mailto:trevaking@yahoo.com).

+## It's time to think...YEARBOOK

+Calling All Photographers!

+Our yearbook is in production, and we need your school event photos!
+Do you have treasured images from field trips, classrooms, lunches, recess, or pre/after school events?
+We'd love to publish them.

+{{< fig src="camera.jpg" class="max-w-xs" align="left" >}}

+Just email your images to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org) or drop off a disk or flash drive at the office.
+Please be sure to include your name and contact information with all submissions, along with the teacher and/or classroom for the students in your photos.
+Photos should be high resolution color JPGs.

+We can't wait to see what you've got.
+Thank you! {{<break>}}

 ## End of Year Help Needed